 Google’s confirmed Android Q which means Samsung Galaxy users are starting to wonder about the future.
 Samsung hasn’t confirmed Android Q yet, but here are a few things you can expect from the company’s Android Q roll out for Galaxy phones and tablets.

 Samsung’s Android Pie update is finally picking up steam.
-The company’s pushed the upgrade out to the Galaxy S9, Galaxy Note 9, Galaxy S8, Galaxy Note 8, and Galaxy A series with more updates on the way in March and April.
+The company’s pushed the upgrade out to the Galaxy S9, Galaxy Note 9, Galaxy S8, Galaxy Note 8, Galaxy A series, Galaxy J series, and Galaxy Tab S4 with more updates on the way in May and June.